blro-ep/ITCNE23-SEM-I/project/README.md

 The cooperation in the sub-projects (IaC / Monitoring) worked well.
 Interfaces were discussed together and divided into tasks.
 Visualizations of the network, security groups and monitoring overview was very helpful for general understanding.
-Using Jinja templates when creating the monitoring instance for reading the IP addresses.
+The first solution to reading the IP address from generating the Monitoring Instances was only with cloud-init, which still required a bash script.
+Using Jinja templates was the better solution.
+Through the testing I got to know the stress-ng program, which can be used to generate load on an ec2 instance.

 **Drop***
 Stick to the original task and carefully question additional features that are not included in the task.
 These can quickly lead to a great deal of additional work.<br>